joetessy/WebFX/README.md

 **Objective:** Create a user interface for interacting with the audio.
 This should add 3-4 basic controls to the browser that users can control.

 ### Phase 3: Make it pretty
-**Objective:** The project should look like an interactive effect.
+**Objective:** The project should look like an interactive effect, similar to a guitar pedal.
 Add a way to visually represent the sound, like a Fourier spectrum graph.
 Make controls intuitive and easy to use (knobs and sliders).

 ### Bonus
 **Objective:** If time permits, I would like to add more effects and possibly turn JavaScriptDelay into a full effect rack.
 I am interested in exploring tremelo, flanger, reverb, and distortion.